owentechnologist/roach-semantic-lookup/README.md

 ## prompt engineering and context management:

-You may also adjust the prompts used in simpleLLM_with_cache.py and prompt_templates.py to get the behavior you want from the LLM
+You may also adjust the prompts used in simpleLLM_with_cache.py and prompt_templates.py to adjust the behavior of the LLM

 The existing logic insists on the ordering of args to the program and when you specify a prompt to modify the flavour of the LLM response, that response will not be persisted to the database.  (fork the project and have at it if you wish other behavior)

-Start the program adding as an argument the keyname of the prompt template you wish to send to the LLM with each request like so:
+If you wish to specify a non-default prompt to the LLM, start the program adding as an argument the keyname of the prompt template you wish to send to the LLM with each request like so:

 ```
-python3 simpleLLM_with_cache.py 6 nostore gang
+python3 simpleLLM_with_cache.py 6 nostore poetry
 ```

 ## You can try your hand at prompt engineering by playing with the alternate templates provided in the file: prompt_templates.py: ( the user input can be couched in such a template to modify the output of the LLM )